 Clients find comfort in our knowledge and understanding of the laws and regulations involved in the IT Asset Disposition process.
 The CastTRAC program supports impeccable attention to detail and expertise in an ever-changing environment.

-Through strategic value recovery, proven data sanitization processes, and environmentally-friendly practices that ensure e-waste is properly handled, Castaway is your expert source for compliant ITAD solutions.
+Through strategic value recovery, proven data sanitization processes, data destruction procedures and environmentally-friendly practices that ensure e-waste is properly handled, Castaway is your expert source for compliant ITAD solutions.

 Compliance benefits include:

 - Environmentally-friendly processes